top of page

 The Sun Eater novella set by Anderida Books

-No, no, it’s not hard for me to kill someone.
-What is hard is coping with the worry that I have not permitted them to die well, or rightly.
-I take character death pretty seriously because death is pretty serious.
-I lose a great deal of sleep over whether or not I have respected the character in those final, crucial moments…respected the drama of those moments.
-I really don’t want to waste my readers’ time, or their hearts.
+It's not hard for me to kill off characters.
+What weighs on me is whether I have allowed them to die well.
+I take character death seriously because it is a serious matter.
+I often lose sleep over whether I have respected the character in those final moments.

 Empire of Silence Interior Art by Taran Fiddler